MihaiDavid05/ModARN-GenT/README.md

 # Data
 Entire data should be stored under `modn_data` folder.
 To generate the toy dataset you can use the functions from the `Data_Generation.ipynb` notebook.

-To generate the MIMIC sub-dataset you can use the `MIMIC_Data_Pipeline.ipynb` notebook, after you download the MIMIC-IV dataset by following the steps from [here](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline#Steps-to-download-MIMIC-IV-dataset-for-the-pipeline).
+To generate the MIMIC sub-dataset you need to clone [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline) repo, do the setup and installation steps, download the MIMIC-IV dataset by following the steps from the same repo and replace their `mainPipeline.ipynb` notebook with the one under `modn/notebooks/MIMIC_Data_Pipeline.ipynb`.
-This notebook is a custom version from [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline/blob/main/mainPipeline.ipynb) notebook under [this](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline) repo.
+This notebook is a custom version that also includes the code for the MIMIC subset generation.
-Otherwise, please ask the previous student responsible for the project.
+Otherwise, for having the MIMIC subset, please ask the previous student responsible for the project (Mihai David).

 # Code structure
 ```